Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

 coming from the action of $\Gamma$ on $\bdry$.
 Furthermore, let $\partial_\infty\Gamma^{(2)}\times\mathbb{R}$ be denoted by $\cflow$ and for all $(x,y)\in\partial_\infty\Gamma^{(2)}$ and $s,t\in\mathbb{R}$ let

-In \cite{Gromov} Gromov proved that there exists a proper cocompact action of $\Gamma$ on $\cflow$ which commutes with the the flow $\{\phi_t\}_{t\in\mathbb{R}}$ and which extends the diagonal action of $\Gamma$ on $\partial_\infty\Gamma^{(2)}$ (For more details see \cite{Champetier}, \cite{Mineyev}).
-Moreover, there exists a metric on $\cflow$ well defined only up to H\"older equivalence satisfying the following properties: \begin{enumerate} \item the $\Gamma$ action on $\cflow$ is isometric, \item the flow $\phi_t$ acts by Lipschitz homeomorphisms, \item every orbit of the flow $\{\phi_t\}_{t\in\mathbb{R}}$ gives a quasi-isometric embedding. \end{enumerate} The quotient space $\flow\defeq\Gamma\backslash\cflow$ is called the \textit{Gromov flow space} and by Lemma 2.3 of \cite{GT} $\flow$ is a compact connected metric space.
-Moreover, $\flow$ admits a partition of unity (See Section 8.2 of \cite{GT}).
-We use this flow space to give the dynamical definition of an Anosov representation. \begin{definition} Let $\sH$ be a semisimple Lie group, let $\sP_\pm$ be a pair of opposite parabolic subgroups of $\sH$, let $\sP_0\defeq\sP_+\cap\sP_-$ and let $\Gamma$ be a word hyperbolic group.
+\begin{remark} In \cite{Gromov} Gromov proved that there exists a proper cocompact action of $\Gamma$ on $\cflow$ which commutes with the the flow $\{\phi_t\}_{t\in\mathbb{R}}$ and which lifts the diagonal action of $\Gamma$ on $\partial_\infty\Gamma^{(2)}$ (For more details see \cite{Champetier}, \cite{Mineyev}).
+Moreover, there exists a metric $d$ on $\cflow$ well defined only up to H\"older equivalence satisfying the following properties: \begin{enumerate} \item the $\Gamma$ action on $\cflow$ is isometric, \item the flow $\phi_t$ acts by Lipschitz homeomorphisms, \item every orbit of the flow $\{\phi_t\}_{t\in\mathbb{R}}$ gives a quasi-isometric embedding. \end{enumerate} The quotient space $\flow\defeq\Gamma\backslash\cflow$ is called the \textit{Gromov flow space} and by Lemma 2.3 of \cite{GT} $(\flow,d)$ is a compact connected metric space.
+Moreover, $\flow$ admits a partition of unity (see Section 8.2 of \cite{GT}).
+We use this flow space to give the dynamical definition of an Anosov representation. \end{remark} \begin{remark} Let $\mathsf{N}$ be a compact negatively curved manifold and suppose $\Gamma$ is the fundamental group of $\mathsf{N}$, then the flow space $\cflow$ can be seen as the unit tangent bundle of $\mathsf{N}$ endowed with the geodesic flow. \end{remark}

+\begin{definition} Let $\sH$ be a semisimple Lie group, let $\sP_\pm$ be a pair of opposite parabolic subgroups of $\sH$, let $\sP_0\defeq\sP_+\cap\sP_-$ and suppose $\Gamma$ is a word hyperbolic group.
 Then an injective homomorphism $\rho:\Gamma\rightarrow \sH$ is called Anosov with respect to $\sP_\pm$ if and only if the following holds: \begin{enumerate} \item there exist continuous, injective, $\rho(\Gamma)$-equivariant maps